Solitaire Royale

 Solitaire Royale is a collection of solitaire games published by Spectrum HoloByte in 1987 for the Apple IIGS, MS-DOS, Macintosh, and Amiga.
-The eight games included are 3 Shuffles and a Draw, Pyramid, Golf, Corners, Reno, Klondike, Canfield, and Calculation.
-There are also three children's games: Pairs, The Wish, and Concentration.
+The eight games included are "3 Shuffles and a Draw", "Pyramid", "Golf", "Corners", "Reno", "Klondike", "Canfield", and "Calculation".
+There are also three children's games: "Pairs", "The Wish", and "Concentration".

 Gameplay

-Solitaire Royale is a computer solitaire card-game simulation.
-The game features colorful card-back designs, digitized sounds of cards shuffling, and eight solitaire games included.
+Solitaire Royale is a computer solitaire card-game simulation which features colorful card-back designs, digitized sounds of cards shuffling, and eight solitaire games.
 The game features a tournament competition where the challenge is to accumulate the highest total score upon playing all eight games in a row, with the two combatants receiving exactly the same deal.
 When a solitaire game is won, fireworks are displayed.

 Reception

 The game received 5 out of 5 stars in Dragon #141 in "The Role of Computers" column.